Personal life of Mustafa Kemal Atatürk: Religious beliefs

 Expressing that he sees religion as a "necessary institution", Atatürk used expressions such as "our religion" and "our great religion" for Islam.
 According to governmental archives, in his two speeches in 1922 and 1923, he stated "Gentlemen, Allah is one and great."

-In 1933, the US ambassador Charles H. Sherrill interviewed him.
-According to Sherill, in the interview, he denied being an agnostic and said that he thinks it is good for mankind to pray to God.
+In 1933, the U.S. ambassador Charles H. Sherrill interviewed him.
+According to Sherrill, in the interview he denied being an agnostic and stated that he believed there is only one Creator.
+Also he said that he thought it was good for humanity to pray to God.
 According to Atatürk, the Turkish people do not know what Islam really is and do not read the Quran.
 People are influenced by Arabic sentences that they do not understand, and because of their customs they go to mosques.
 When the Turks read the Quran and think about it, they will leave Islam.